spacewalk01/yolov5-fire-detection/README.md

 | ![](results/val_batch2_labels_2.jpg) | ![](results/val_batch2_pred_2.jpg) |

 #### Feature Map Visualization
-It is desirable to know what happens under the hood of object detection models.
-It can help us explain how the model produces the output.
-In Yolov5, we can visualize features in yolov5 using ```--visualize``` argument as follows:
+It is desirable for engineers to know what happens under the hood of object detection models.
+Visualizing feature maps in deep learning models can help us a little bit understand how they make predictions.
+In Yolov5, we can visualize features using ```--visualize``` argument as follows:

 ```
 python detect.py --weights runs/train/exp/weights/best.pt --img 640 --conf 0.2 --source ../datasets/fire/val/images/0.jpg --visualize